 If you understand how your customers engage with your products, you can learn what your ideal customers are truly interested in.
 Data can give you a sense of what made them convert and how to connect.
 This data can help you identify trends and gaps and refine your strategy to increase conversions.

-Create a consistent plan for surveying your current customers, as well as customers who have tried your products and didn’t come back.
+Create a consistent plan for surveying your existing customers, as well as customers who churn.
 Their feedback is the most valuable information your business can have.
 If you put that insight to good use, you can make every customer a happy customer.